Malcolm Pein: Chess biography

 Malcolm Pein's journalistic career started with spells as the chess correspondent for the short-lived Today and The European newspapers.
 Pein started writing reports for The Daily Telegraph in 1987 before becoming their full-time correspondent in 1988.
-Pein has written a daily chess column every day for the 33 years, over 11,0000 columns in total.
+Pein has written a daily chess column every day for the past 33 years, over 11,000 columns in total.
 He is also the owner and executive editor of CHESS magazine, a monthly publication with an international readership.

 Malcolm also consulted and devised chess sequences for numerous television and film productions with a chess theme.
-Including X-Men and Holby City, the Apple TV Series Slow Horses and a docudrama produce by ARTE on the 1997 Kasparov vs Deep Blue match entitled Rematch.
+Including X-Men, Holby City, Coronation Street, Eastenders, the Apple TV Series Slow Horses and a docudrama produced by ARTE on the 1997 Kasparov vs Deep Blue match entitled Rematch which as of March 2024 had been sold to by Disney+ and HBO Europe.
+Malcolm also played a pivotal role in convincing the BBC to bring back chess after a break of 32 years with the Chess Masters series that will air in 2025.
+He also advised Canal Plus and Vivendi in the production of a series of programmes on the Grand Chess Tour Rapid and Blitz tournaments in Paris.

 Pein is also the representative to FIDE for the English Chess Federation (ECF) and in October 2015 was elected as ECF's International Director.
 In 2018, Malcolm Pein stood for election as FIDE Deputy President on Georgios Makropoulos' ticket but was unsuccessful.
 Malcolm Pein told Chess.com he "would be interested" in running for president in the 2022 FIDE Elections.
+Pein is a two-time recipient of the ECF's President’s Award for Services to Chess having won in 2017 and again in 2024.

 Malcolm has been the captain of the England Open team since October 2015, with the team enjoying notable successes at the 2016 Olympiad in Baku against China and Azerbaijan.
 Pein captained England to a bronze medal finish at the 2019 European Team Chess Championships in Batumi, Georgia.